Polynucleotides

-Injectable polynucleotides — purified salmon DNA fragments that bind water and stimulate collagen and elastin.
-Used for skin quality (under-eye, face, neck) and for early-stage hair regeneration.
+Polynucleotides in Marylebone, London — purified salmon DNA fragments that bind water and stimulate collagen and elastin, used for skin quality across the under-eye, face, and neck, and for early-stage hair regeneration.

 Book Consultation